dgrieser/yaru/README.md

 This project has mixed licencing.
 You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).

-The Yaru icon assets (any and all source `.svg` files or rendered `.png` files) are licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+The Yarudave icon assets (any and all source `.svg` files or rendered `.png` files) are licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

 Included scripts are free software licensed under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).